davidbiehl/backbone.cocomp/README.md

 [backbone.cocomp.js](https://raw.github.com/davidbiehl/backbone.cocomp/master/backbone.cocomp.js)
 file in your asset pipeline, `<script>` tag, or wherever your JavaScript assets are served.

-### The State of Things

-This library is pretty stable as of version 0.0.7.
-CoComp is being developed using Test Driven Development practices to ensure that new bugs aren't introduced as the project progresses.

 ### Requirements

 CoComp requires Backbone.js v0.9.9 or higher.
 The passing test suite runs against Backbone v1.0.0.

+#### The State of Things

+This library is pretty stable as of version 0.0.7.
+CoComp is being developed using Test Driven Development practices to ensure that new bugs aren't introduced as the project progresses.

 ## Usage

-*See Backbon.CoComp in action on [jsfiddle](http://jsfiddle.net/davidbiehl/WQ9uc/)*
+**See Backbone.CoComp in action on [jsfiddle](http://jsfiddle.net/davidbiehl/WQ9uc/)**

 A sample use case: You have a collection you are adding things to, we'll call it a box, and a collection for searching for things to add to the box.